China Announces Its Largest-Ever Seizure Of Trafficked Pangolin Scales

 Approximately 5,000 to 7,500 pangolins must have been killed to produce the more than 3 tons of pangolin scales, Xinhua reports.

-Based on reported black-market prices for the scales, the seizure would have been worth more than $2 million, Phys.org says.
+Based on reported black-market prices for the scales, the seized scales would have been worth more than $2 million, Phys.org says.

 "The scales are nothing more than keratin, the same substance that makes up fingernails," the science news service writes.
 "Yet it has been falsely touted as a cure for multiple ailments, including cancer, among some practitioners of traditional Chinese medicine."